jrdennisoss/dosboxrm/RMDOS_API.md

 Zero is always returned; it does not appear the return value is checked.

 ### Command/Function 0Dh - Unload FMPDRV.EXE
-This is called by "FMPDRV.EXE" when the user passes a "/u" onto the command-line.
+This is called by "FMPDRV.EXE" when the user passes a "/u" onto the command line.
 Invoking this function cleans up any open media handles and removes the driver's INT handler.
 The "RMDEV.SYS" INT 2F functions still remain resident and functional.
 Zero is always returned.

 ### Command/Function 0Eh - Reset
 This is the very first call that "SPLAYER.EXE" and Return to Zork do at application startup.
-Likey this is a reset function as the return value does not appear to be checked.
+Likely, this is a reset function as the return value does not appear to be checked.